top of page

 Principal Investigator

-Dou joined MGH and Harvard in 2018 fall.
-He received his B.S. from Nankai University, China, working with Youjia Cao, and his Ph.D. from Stony Brook University, Wei-Xing Zong lab.
-He trained with Shelley Berger at University of Pennsylvania for postdoc, where he pioneered the study of nuclear degeneration in aging and cancer.
-He is a recipient of the NIH pathway to independence award.
+Dou joined MGH and Harvard in the fall of 2018.
+He earned his B.S. from Nankai University and his Ph.D. from Stony Brook University, followed by postdoctoral training with Shelley Berger at the University of Pennsylvania.
+His research centers on nuclear degeneration in aging and cancer.

-Outside the lab, he is a husband and a father of two daughters (and a cat).
-He loves classical music, and believes healthy eating and good mental health are key to longevity.
+Outside the lab, Dou is a husband and a father to two daughters (and a cat).
+He believes that healthy eating, regular exercise, quality sleep, and mental well-being are essential pillars of longevity.

 SIX_22914653-9846-4B90-8DF4-5F409C7FE9BF_Original 2.jpg